briandconnelly/pushoverr/README.md

 You'll need a free account with [Pushover](https://pushover.net/).
 Once you have that, log in and [register an application](https://pushover.net/apps/build).
-You'll get two codes---a **user key** and an **API token/key**.
-These are what identify you and your apps to Pushover.
+You should now have two codes---a **user key** and an **API token/key**.
+These are what identify you and your app(s) to Pushover.
 You'll pass these along to pushoverr whenever you send a message.

 ## Installation